Jason Hart (basketball): NBA career

-Hart joined the NBA with the Milwaukee Bucks in the 2000–01 season, but he only saw action in one game, scoring two points.
+Hart began his career with the Milwaukee Bucks in the 2000–01 season, but he only saw action in one game, scoring two points.

 Starting the 2001–02 season in the newly created NBDL with the Asheville Altitude, he was called in December by the San Antonio Spurs, appearing in 10 games.
 He played in the Greek A1 League with Makedonikos BC in 2002–03, returning to the Spurs for the 2003–04 season, where he played in 53 games, averaging 3.3 points.

 Hart was signed by the Bobcats as a free agent before the 2004–05 season, and made the first steal in Bobcats history in their first game.
-Previously, in a 128–126 losing effort in their second preseason game, Hart made a three-point shot as time expired to send the game against the Washington Wizards into a second overtime en route to 19 points.
+Previously, in a 126-125 losing effort in their first preseason game, Hart made a three-point shot as time expired to send the game against the Washington Wizards into a second overtime period en route to 19 points.

 In the 2004–05 season, Hart set career highs in many categories including: points per game (9.5), assists per game (5.0), and rebounds per game (2.7).
 He finished third in the league in assist-to-turnover ratio, with 3.6 assists for every turnover.
 After the season, Hart was traded to the Sacramento Kings.

 On March 2, 2007, Hart was waived by the Kings.
 He was signed a few days later by the Los Angeles Clippers.
 On July 13, 2007, Hart signed with the Utah Jazz.
 Originally serving as the backup to Deron Williams, an injury forced him to sit for 8 games.
-Ronnie Price's solid play during that time, nearly removed him from the rotation.
+Ronnie Price's solid play during that time nearly removed him from the rotation.

 On July 23, 2008, Hart was traded back to the Clippers in exchange for Brevin Knight.

 On February 27, 2009, Hart was waived by the Clippers.

 On March 3, 2009, Hart was signed by the Nuggets for the remainder of the season.

 On September 28, 2009, Hart signed with the Minnesota Timberwolves.
 He was traded to the Phoenix Suns on December 29, 2009, for Alando Tucker and cash.
 The Suns immediately waived him.
 On February 5, 2010, Hart signed a ten-day contract with the New Orleans Hornets.
 Hart's final NBA game was on February 10, 2010, in a 93–85 win over the Boston Celtics.
 In his final game, Hart recorded two assists and one rebound.